The Biggest Fee on Every Card Sale (Interchange)

 Processor passes through exact interchange + adds fixed markup.

-Your cost = Interchange (varies) + Markup (fixed)
+Your cost = Interchange (varies by card) + Markup (fixed)

 Why It's Better